×

 People living in Quebec City were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "Clothing appropriate for all seasons, including winter boots, long underwear, snow coat, and other cold-weather gear.
 Personal documents, such as passports and birth certificates.
 Necessities such as cleaning supplies, toiletries, and medication.
 Kitchenware, including utensils, pots and pans, dishes, and other items for food prep.
 Furniture and/or appliances if needed.
 Bed linens, towels, and other household items.
 Electronics and/or entertainment devices.
 Books and other forms of entertainment, like music, movies or video games.
 A first-aid kit and other medical supplies.
 Maps and tourist information, if desired.
 A laptop or desktop computer, if desired.
-Personal items and sentimental items, such as photographs and family heirlooms," wrote a member in Quebec City.
+Personal items and sentimental items, such as photographs and family heirlooms," remarked one expat who made the move to Quebec City.

 Where should I setup a bank account in Quebec City?